conceptlearning/conceptlearning.github.io/_pages/resources.md

-Below we include a list of works in Concept representation learning, particularly in the areas of Interpretability/Explainability, that are relevant to concept-based interpretable machine learning.
+Below we include a list of works in Concept representation learning, particularly in the areas of Interpretability/Explainability, that are relevant to concept-based interpretable deep learning.
-We will discuss several of these papers in our presentation, however we thought that it may be benefitial to write them down in list format for people to access these works more easily.
+We will discuss several of these papers in our tutorial, however we thought that it may be benefitial to write them down in list format for people to access these works more easily.
 Please keep in mind that this is in **no way an exhaustive list of important works within concept learning** as this is a fast moving field and we have only so much space we can use here.